ArunimaAnand/Local-Edge-Agent/README.md

 ## Setup

-The local component requires you to have an LLM server configured and running on your machine.
-Please refer to the [Setup Guide](docs/README.md) for detailed instructions on setting up your local LLM server and configuring the agent.
+The local component **requires** you to have an LLM server configured and running on your machine.
+Please refer to the [Setup Guide](docs/README.md) for detailed setup and usage instructions.

 ## Quick Start
 This Quickstart assumes you have setup the LM Studio server, properly configured the `config.yaml` file as per the [Setup Guide](docs/README.md).